Boomerang (Italian TV channel)

-For the original Boomerang channel, see Boomerang (TV network).

-For Boomerang in other countries, see Boomerang around the world.

-Boomerang is an Italian television channel launched in 2003, which airs mostly modern cartoons aimed at preschoolers.
+Boomerang is an Italian pay television television channel launched in 2003, which airs mostly modern cartoons aimed at preschoolers.
 It is a sister service of Cartoon Network, and is owned Warner Bros.
-Discovery under its International division.
+Discovery under its International division of the eponymous American cable television channel.

 For the most part, the network's schedule matches that of the main Boomerang in the United Kingdom and Ireland, with local scheduling variations and the dubbing/subtitling of programmes into Italian.